This Semi-Permanent Hair Treatment Gave Me The Perfect Air Dry In 85% Humidity

 Advertisement

-The salon professional hair-care line Kerasilk, which was formerly part of the larger Goldwell brand offerings but now is its own independent label, recently relaunched a new-and-improved treatment that hairstylist Harry Josh, an ambassador for the brand, describes as the “Goldilocks” of smoothing treatments: It’s adjustable, so your stylist can tweak it until it’s just right for you.
-If you want to smooth or straighten the hair for a result similar to a keratin treatment, you can build the treatment to max strength by allowing it to sit on the hair and then applying heat to seal it.
-If you want a lighter result to cut down on frizz without altering the natural hair pattern, there’s a diluted, “refined” version.
+The salon professional hair-care line Kerasilk, which is part of the larger Goldwell brand offerings, recently relaunched a new-and-improved treatment that hairstylist Harry Josh, an ambassador for the brand, describes as the “Goldilocks” of smoothing treatments.
+It’s adjustable, so your stylist can tweak it until it’s just right for you.
+If you want to smooth or straighten the hair for a result similar to a keratin treatment, you can build the treatment to maximum strength by allowing it to sit on the hair and then applying heat to seal it.
+If you want a lighter result to cut down on frizz without altering the natural hair pattern, there’s a diluted, 'refined' version.
 I recently visited Clare Malarkey at Voe Studio to try out the latter.

 How does Kerasilk work?